mvysny/playwright-perftest-vaadin/README.md

 * Via your IDE, by running the `PerformanceIT` java class as a test suite, OR
 * From command-line via Gradle: `./gradlew integrationTest --info`

+## Test Case

+The app is very simple: enter your name into the TextField and you'll get a greeting Notification with the text "Hello, $name".

+The test case simply enters "Martin" into the text field and asserts on the notification contents.

+The test case is intentionally left simple, in order to provide a simple starting point for you.

 ## Increasing number of browsers

 The default number of concurrent browsers is 10.
 Each browser consumes around 256 MB of RAM;